SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us002/01.requirements-engineering/Readme.md

 >
 > **Answer:** No.

-> **Question:** I guess a job can be asign to a collaborator if he has the skills require for this job.
+  > **Question:** I guess a job can be assigned to a collaborator if he has the skills require for this job.
 How do we manage this relation.
-Does he HRM do it manually, or should we have an atribute in job specifiying the skills needed?
+Does he HRM do it manually, or should we have an attribute in job specifying the skills needed?
 >
 > **Answer:** No; a collaborator is hired for a job and can have skills or not.